kunjanvaghela/AuctionSystem/README.md

 ### I. Accounts and Authentication

 - [ ] Users can create accounts and login/logout.
+- [ ] Users will be guided towards either the End User portal, or Customer Representative portal, or Admin portal based on their role.

 ### II.
 Auctions

-- [ ] Sellers can create auctions and post items for sale.
+- [ ] Sellers can create auctions and post items for sale, with a closing date time and optionally a hidden minimum price.
 - [ ] Sellers can set all the characteristics of the item.
-- [ ] Sellers can set a closing date and time for the auction.
-- [ ] Sellers can set a hidden minimum price (reserve) for the item.
 - [ ] Buyers can place bids on the item.
-- [ ] Buyers can set a new bid on the item.
 - [ ] Automatic bidding: Buyers can set a secret upper limit and bid increment.
-- [ ] Alert other buyers when a higher bid has been placed (manual).
 - [ ] Alert buyers if someone bids more than their upper limit (automatic).
 - [ ] Define the winner of the auction.
 - [ ] Check if the seller has set a reserve when the closing time has come.